John Boyd Orr: Post-war expansion of the Rowett Research Institute

+Boyd Orr was knighted in the 1935 New Year Honours for services to agriculture.

 International and political work

 In October 1945, Orr was elected Rector of the University of Glasgow after standing as an Independent Progressive candidate.
 He was elected as an independent Member of Parliament (MP) for the Combined Scottish Universities in a by-election in April 1945, and kept his seat at the general election shortly after.
 He resigned in 1946.

 After the Second World War, Boyd Orr resigned from the Rowett Institute, and took several posts, most notably as Director-General of the United Nations' new Food and Agriculture Organization (FAO).
-Although his tenure in this position was short (1945–1948), he worked not only to alleviate the immediate postwar food shortage through the International Emergency Food Committee (IEFC) but also to propose comprehensive plans for improving food production and its equitable distribution—his proposal to create a World Food Board to increase price stability by way of large scale commodity storage.
-Although the board failed to get the support of Britain and the US, Boyd Orr laid a firm foundation for the new U.N. specialized agency.
+Although his tenure in this position was short (1945–1948), he worked not only to alleviate the immediate postwar food shortage through the International Emergency Food Committee (IEFC) but also to propose comprehensive plans for improving food production and its equitable distribution.His proposal to create a World Food Board to increase price stability by way of large scale commodity storage.
+Although the board failed to get the support of Britain and the US, Boyd Orr laid a firm foundation for the new UN-specialized agency.

 He then resigned from the FAO and became director of a number of companies and proved a canny investor in the stock market, making a considerable personal fortune.
 When he received the Nobel Peace Prize in 1949, he donated the entire financial award to organizations devoted to world peace and a united world government.

-He was elevated to the peerage in 1949 as Baron Boyd-Orr, of Brechin Mearns in the County of Angus.
+He was elevated to the peerage in the 1949 New Year Honours as Baron Boyd-Orr, of Brechin Mearn in the County of Angus.

 In 1960 Boyd Orr was elected the first president of the World Academy of Art and Science, which was set up by eminent scientists of the day concerned about the potential misuse of scientific discoveries, most especially nuclear weapons.

+Along with Albert Einstein, Orr was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950–51 at Palais Electoral, Geneva, Switzerland.
+He was also one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

+Boyd Orr was a member of Bertrand Russell's Who Killed Kennedy?
+Committee which challenged the official version of the assassination of John F. Kennedy.

 Personal life

 In 1915, Boyd Orr married Elizabeth Pearson Callum, whom he had met as a teenager in West Kilbride.
 They had three children: Elizabeth Joan (born 1916), Helen Anne (born 1919) and Donald Noel (1921–1942).
 His son was killed on active service during the Second World War.
+A committed Christian, Boyd Orr was President of the Free Church Association at the University of Glasgow for many years.